dominiclvj/demo-course/modules/HelloWorld/summary/instructions/instruction.md

 Please get in touch with any feedback by emailing dominic.jackson@teachstack.io, or using the [contact form](https://teachstack.io/contact) on our website.

-If you would like to carry on with this fundamentals course, please solve the exercise on this summary page to continue.
+If you would like to carry on with this fundamentals course, please solve the exercise below to continue.